 Helsinki food is more than herring and salty licorice!
-Check out our Helsinki Food Guide with our favorite Helsinki restaurants as well as tips on what and where to eat in Helsinki Finland.
-If you’re thirsty, we’ve got Helsinki drinks covered here too.
+Discover our favorite Helsinki restaurants plus tips on what to eat in Helsinki.
+If you’re thirsty, we share our favorite Helsinki drinks too.

 If you’re reading this Helsinki guide, then you’re probably heading to Helsinki this summer and we’re envious.
 Helsinki is a city that shines in the summer months with large green spaces next to expansive waterscapes and a sun that never seems to set.